kean/Align/README.md

 > Yalta has full test coverage.
 If you'd like to learn about which constraints (`NSLayoutConstraint`) Yalta creates each time you call one of its methods, test cases are a great place to start.

+## Requirements

+- iOS 9.0, tvOS 9.0
+- Xcode 10
+- Swift 4.2

 ## Why Yalta

 Yalta is for someone who:

-- Prefers fluent APIs that follow [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/)
+- Prefers fluent API that follows [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/)
 - [Doesn't want](http://chris.eidhof.nl/post/micro-autolayout-dsl/) to depend on big, complex libraries
-- Doesn't overuse operator overloads, [fast compile times](https://github.com/robb/Cartography/issues/215)
+- Doesn't overuse operator overloads, prefers [fast compile times](https://github.com/robb/Cartography/issues/215)
-- Likes [NSLayoutAnchor](https://developer.apple.com/library/ios/documentation/AppKit/Reference/NSLayoutAnchor_ClassReference/index.html) but wished it had simpler, more fluent API which didn't require manually activating constraints
+- Likes [NSLayoutAnchor](https://developer.apple.com/library/ios/documentation/AppKit/Reference/NSLayoutAnchor_ClassReference/index.html) but wishes it had simpler, more fluent API which didn't require manually activating constraints

 > [Yalta](https://en.wikipedia.org/wiki/Yalta) is a beautiful port city on the Black Sea and a great name for *yet another layout tool* with *anchors*.